Mortgage Servicer

 Borrowers encounter the servicer after the mortgage closes and regular payments begin.

-The term becomes especially important over time as the borrower manages monthly payments, escrow adjustments, and any account trouble such as delinquency.
+The term becomes especially important over time as the borrower manages monthly payments, escrow adjustments, PMI removal requests, payoff questions, or any account trouble such as delinquency.

 Practical Example

-A lender closes the mortgage but later transfers day-to-day account management to another company.
-That new company collecting the payments is the mortgage servicer.
+A lender closes the mortgage but later another company handles the monthly statements, escrow analysis, customer support, and payment collection.
+That company is the mortgage servicer.

 How It Differs From Nearby Terms